 The Pakistan cricket team travelling to India for a bilateral series is out of the question, Pakistan Cricket Board Chairman Shahryar Khan asserted on Monday.
 BCCI president Shashank Manohar had invited Pakistan’s team to play the series in India in December.
-While BCCI secretary Anurag Thakur had said that the Indian government may not permit India to play Pakistan in the United Arab Emirates, Khan said there had been no explanation offered.
+India in 2014 had agreed to play a series in the United Arab Emirates, where Pakistan hosts its home matches.
+However BCCI secretary Anurag Thakur had recently said that the Indian government may not permit India to play Pakistan in the UAE.

-PCB fears the loss of $50 million if the series was to be held in India.
-BCCI, however, had reportedly offered PCB revenue share from the broadcasting rights and a participation fee.
-According to the MoU signed in 2014 between the two cricket boards, Pakistan were to host India for a home series comprising two Tests, five ODIs and two Twenty20s.
+PCB fears a loss of $50 million if the series is held in India.
+BCCI, however, had reportedly offered PCB a revenue share from the broadcasting rights and a participation fee.
+According to the MoU signed in 2014 between the two cricket boards, Pakistan were to host India for a home series comprising two Tests, five One Day Internationals and two Twenty20s.